 Oh, sure.
 Seems like a no-brainer, now.

-But, what if I told you that the idea of writing Star Trek stories was something I had to work my way into, oh-so slooooooooooooooooowly?
+But, what if I told you the idea of writing Star Trek stories was something I had to work my way into, oh-so slooooooooooooooooowly?

 Don’t get me wrong: the idea of making up adventures for Captain Kirk and his merry band of enterprising voyagers (see what I did there?) goes all the way back to my awkward, scrawny, geeky 1970s childhood.
 If my friends and I weren’t pretending to be the Enterprise crew at our local playground (or the crew from Moonbase Alpha.
 That was actually a thing, for a short while), then chances were good I was playing with Star Trek action figures.
 Many a day during my childhood was spent spinning my very own little Star Trek yarns with little 8″ inch versions of Kirk and company, along with that hilariously wacky Enterprise bridge set from Mego.
 You know the one: